-We love roadtrips.
+Truly, we love road trips.
 It’s how I was raised, with an atlas of the UK on my lap, navigating my heart out.
-The roadtrip was part of the experience, which is the opposite of how Stuart was raised.
-It’s taken years for our roadtrip experience to turn into something special for both of us, rather than stressful and confusing.
-You might be thinking, sure Laura, it’s fun for you because you don’t even have a drivers license!
+The road trip was part of the adventure, which is the opposite of how Stuart was raised.
+It’s taken years for our road trip experience to turn into something special for both of us, rather than stressful and confusing.
+Yes, you might be thinking, sure Laura, it’s fun for you because you don’t even have a driver’s license!
 Excuse me!
-I take my roadtrip responsibilities very seriously!
+I take my road trip responsibilities very seriously!

-If you go on a trip with me you will notice, I have a playlist ready to go and I’ve taken you and your musical tastes into account.
-You will also see there are snacks and treats, and some of them are homemade – I bake sandwiches, sausage rolls, muffins.
-I make muddy buddies.
+On a trip with me, you will notice, I have curated a playlist and it’s ready to go.
+You and your musical tastes have been taken into account.
+Furthermore, you will also see there are snacks and treats, and some of them are homemade – I bake sandwiches, sausage rolls, and muffins.
+There’s likely a bag of muddy buddies ready for you too.
 Also, I do not sleep.
-I stay awake and I keep you company.
-I have references of these antics if you don’t believe me. (not even kidding.)
+You will absolutely find me awake, prepared, and dedicated to keeping you company the whole time.
+I have references to these antics if you don’t believe me. (not even kidding.)

-I also likely have an itinerary of stops mapped out and it’s cool if we blow past some.
-I aim for a stress-free and memorable experience.
-Whatevs.
-It’s fine.
+Finally, I will have an itinerary of stops mapped out and it’s cool if we blow past some.
+Because the goal of these road trips is to keep them stress-free and memorable.

 Without further ado, it doesn’t take much to make your trip epic with these tried and tested trip-planning resources: